Malay Singaporeans: Religion

 An overwhelming majority of Malays in Singapore are predominantly the followers of Sunni Islam, belonging to the Shāfi'ī (شافعي) school of thought.

 A very small Christian community also exists among the local Malays, with approximately 0.6% of Malays being Christians.
-There is also a small Buddhist community, mostly consisting of Malays with mixed Chinese and Peranakan ancestry and even there are Hindu minorities, mostly among the Malays with mixed Indian (Tamil) or Chitty ancestry and of those who trace their origins to the Balinese Hindus and Javanese Hindus.
+There is also a small Buddhist community, mostly consisting of Malays with mixed Chinese and Peranakan ancestry or those who of mixed Siamese ancestry and even there are Hindu minorities, mostly among the Malays with mixed Indian (Tamil) or Chitty ancestry and of those who trace their origins to the Balinese Hindus and Javanese Hindus.

 Performing arts

 A group photo of Dikir Barat performers in Singapore, each wearing unique uniforms inspired by traditional Malay costumes, representing their respective ensembles.